unni-krishnan-95/copy/_posts/2016-09-16-m-trends-fireeye-report-overview.md

 The only downside to extortion based attacks is that it's hard to pinpoint if the source is credible or not, and even if they are, and the ransomware is paid... what are the chances that the attackers will release the data anyways?
 Even if data is released, it can be taken down fairly quickly, that's why many attackers resort to pastebin and P2P sites like Tor or Torrents to spread the leak.

-### Deleting & Damaging of Data/Systems
+### Deleting & Damaging of Data/Systems:

 The deleting and damaging of systems speaks for itself, the after effects of such an attack can be devastating to a company - putting production at a standstill, causing major outages worldwide for users, and incurring massive financial losses.
 In the M-Trend's report it is stated that in a lot of breaches, threat actors had access to system-level accounts which were capable of deleting and damaging data/system... but instead they decided to covertly steal credit card data, PII, and intellectual property; going to show that many malicious actors are financially motivated and really don’t care on disrupting the company’s operations.

-Mandiant in the M-Trend's report also stated, and I quote "*We’ve investigated multiple incidents where attackers wiped critical business systems and, in some cases, forced companies to rely on paper and telephone-based processes for days or weeks as they recovered their systems and data.
-We have even seen attackers wipe system backup infrastructure in an effort to keep victims offline longer.*" Proving, that many of these companies either didn't have proper backups, or business continuity plans in case of such incidents.
+Mandiant in the M-Trend's report also stated, and I quote:

+> "*We’ve investigated multiple incidents where attackers wiped critical business systems and, in some cases, forced companies to rely on paper and telephone-based processes for days or weeks as they recovered their systems and data.
+We have even seen attackers wipe system backup infrastructure in an effort to keep victims offline longer.*"

+Proving, that many of these companies either didn't have proper backups, or business continuity plans in case of such incidents.

-### Modification of Repositories and Critical Business Data
+### Modification of Repositories and Critical Business Data: